britnaybeaudry/Professional_DEVELOPment_Week/README.md

 Oftentimes job applications will ask you to upload a copy of your resume.
 But that's hard to do when your resume is only hosted online!
 Luckily, it's possible to export your Markdown resume as a PDF so the formatting stays consistent and any links stay intact.

 #### Step 1: Download and install a Markdown editor
-Creating a Markdown document is very simiilar to creating a standard text file.
+Creating a Markdown document is very similar to creating a standard text file.
 It's up to you to decide what your preferred editor is!
 Here are a couple commonly used options:
   * [RStudio](https://www.rstudio.com/products/rstudio/download/)
     * RStudio has a number of options for you to use to create your Markdown document.
 You can create a pure Markdown document, or you could create an R Markdown document that allows you to execute different chunks of code within your document.
   * [LaTeX](https://www.latex-project.org/get/)